Determining Salaries for Newly Hired/Promoted/Transfered Positions

 - Professional and administrative positions below department head level: regional markets

 - Support staff and entry level exempt positions: local markets

-For additional details please refer to HR Policy 40.021.
+For additional details please refer to the Position Classification policy.

 Brown is committed to a formal salary administration program through which the relative worth of a position to Brown and in the labor market where we recruit can be determined.